opposablebrain/remarkableOCRsync/README.md

-# Remarkable tablet sync and page OCR
+# reMarkable tablet sync and page OCR
-A quick hack for syncing notebooks off the Remarkable (direct USB transfer), converting them to PDF form, and running OCR on the pages.
+A quick hack for syncing notebooks off the reMarkable, converting them to PDF form, and running OCR on the pages.
 Attempts to only convert changed pages.
 Uses AWS textract for OCR.
+Syncs with SSH-over-USB.
+To sync from cloud, check the `dev/webapi` branch.
+Only syncs one-way: down.

-Loosely tested on Linux and OSX(intel).
+Loosely tested with a reMarkable2 on Linux and OSX(intel).

 I admit this is not entirely end-user-friendly.
 If you know your way around a Unix shell, you should be ok.